josbeir/cakephp-docs-md/docs/5/en/orm/entities.md

 While setting fields to entities in bulk is simple and convenient, it can create significant security issues.
 Bulk assigning user data from the request into an entity allows the user to modify any and all columns.
-When using anonymous entity classes or creating the entity class with the [/bake](bake.md) CakePHP does not protect against mass-assignment.
+When using anonymous entity classes or creating the entity class with the [Bake Console](../bake.md) CakePHP does not protect against mass-assignment.

 The `_accessible` property allows you to provide a map of fields and